WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ### Actions
 > ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) piercing damage, plus 2 (1d4) poison damage.

 A **darkhound** is a demonic dog found stalking the forests of the world, either by themselves or in small packs.
-Most consider them to be little more than a nuisance to be rid of, though the dark iron dwarves have found good use in them as patrol animals.
+Despite their dark origin, they are a fairly common presence where they dwell.
+To farmsteads and small communities, having a pack of darkhounds nearby is a nuisance best dealt with quick -- though the dark iron dwarves have found good use in them as patrol animals.

+\columnbreak

 ___
 > ## Deer